 We're longtime fans of Swiss graphic designer Dafi Kühne, who works under the moniker Babyinktwice, and the end of last year heralded the release of his stunning publication True Print.

-“Dafi always aims to avoid his designer looking in any way ‘retro’ or ‘handmade’,” writes Rudolf Barmettler in the foreword to True Print.
-“He staunchly opposes romanticised, conventional ideas about wood wood type and cemented composition, and also refuses to idealise 19th and early 20th Century print technologies.
-Instead, he seeks out new potential for digital and analogue design, as well as possible new approaches to and materials for the letterpress process, beyond the familiar metal type, wood type, and linoleum.”
+"Dafi always aims to avoid his designer looking in any way 'retro' or 'handmade'," writes Rudolf Barmettler in the foreword to True Print.
+"He staunchly opposes romanticised, conventional ideas about wood type and cemented composition and refuses to idealise 19th and early 20th Century print technologies.
+Instead, he seeks out the new potential for digital and analogue design and possible new approaches to and materials for the letterpress process, beyond the familiar metal type, wood type, and linoleum."

-The designer himself is forthright that he is a designer rather than printer: his process is about so much more than the physical mechanics of making.
-“In the end, all that counts is the poster’s design and impact,” he says.
-“Hardly anyone knows how my poster was actually made.”
+The designer himself is forthright that he is a "designer" rather than a printer: his process is about much more than the physical mechanics of making.
+"All that counts is the poster's design and impact," he says.
+"Hardly anyone knows how my poster was made."

-Kühne studied visual communication at Zurich University of the Arts, graduating in 2009 and going straight into working full time in my studio designing and printing posters, stationery, brochures and magazines for music, art, architecture, theatre and film projects.
-For the past six years he’s also taught at various institutions across Europe that US.
+Kühne studied visual communication at Zurich University of the Arts, graduating in 2009 and working full-time in my studio designing and printing posters, stationery, brochures and magazines for music, art, architecture, theatre and film projects.
+For the past six years, he's also taught at various institutions across Europe and the US.